 Series: Are you stuck in a rabbit hole…? – Introduction

-This series is all about transforming from one way of working to another, but where the new way of working, actually is not working as expected, or stated.
-The series is general and covers all way of working, but some extra effort is put on new product development, due to its high complexity, since severe problems can arise, if this high complexity level is not understood.
+This series is all about transforming from one way of working to another, but where the new way of working, actually is not working as expected, i.e., far away from what is promised or stated.
+The series is general and covers all way of working, but some extra effort is put on new product development, due to its high complexity, which not properly understood and handled will lead to severe problems for any organization.

 The new way of working, can be a new method, a framework, or a mix of many different methods or frameworks, traditional or brand-new ones, or self-invented.
 The new way of working can also be a result of solving the problems in the current way of working.
 It does not really matter how we achieve our new way of working.
 The only thing that is important is that our way of working fulfils the purposes* of our organisation, like;